dotnet/designs/accepted/2024/net-standard-recommendation.md

 point her team also maintained a Windows Phone app (which, to everybody's disappointment no longer exists).

-Jack decides to upgrade the project to .NET Standard 2.0.
+Jackie decides to upgrade the project to .NET Standard 2.0.
 She later realizes that this was a good idea because it enables her to use many of the `Microsoft.Extensions` libraries that make her life a lot easier, specifically configuration and DI.